jank324/8mm-film-scanner/README.md

 Below you find ...

- - ... a photo of the scanner
+ - ... a photo of the scanner (TODO replace with nice camera photo)
 ![Photo of the scanner](images/three_quarter.jpeg)

  - ... a screenshot of the scanner's web interface (light mode)
 ![Web interface in light mode](images/web_interface_desktop_light.png)

  - ... a video of samples scans
-TODO Sample scan.
+TODO Sample scan

-TODO Just an example video
 <iframe width="560" height="315" src="https://www.youtube.com/embed/dQVIjNfx9Is" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The rest of this README is intended as a documentation of every detail and lesson learned about my scanner.
 The goal here is to provide all the information and source code required to build another one.